urlgrey/hsmm-pi/README.md

 Raspberry-Pi Node:

- *  Raspberry Pi (256MB or 512MB) or Raspberry Pi 2
+ *  Raspberry Pi (any model)
- *  USB WiFi adapter (tested with the N150 adapter using the Ralink 5370 chipset, and with the Alfa AWSU036NH)
+ *  USB WiFi adapter (tested with the N150 adapter using the Ralink 5370 chipset, and with the Alfa AWSU036NH), or built-in WiFi adapter (on Raspberry Pi 3)
  *  SD memory card (4GB minimum)

 BeagleBone Node: